-Sizing and features geared towards infants/toddlers.
-Has eight piano keys and six animal sounds.
-Lightweight and easy to fold up and store.
-High quality, yet inexpensive.
-Energy saving mode shuts it off after a few minutes of inactivity.
-Uses three AA batteries.
+High quality.
+Sizing and features geared toward infants and toddlers.
+Has 8 piano keys and 6 animal sounds.
+Lightweight and easy to store.
+Energy-saving mode shuts it off after a few minutes of inactivity.

 You say your toddler is interested in piano?
 Great!
 It's never too early to start, especially if you have a piano mat.
 Piano mats are large mats that play different notes depending on where you step (or crawl).
 They can be early learning tools or just a whole lot of fun for older kids and adults.